UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-10/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-*Big thanks to Professor Jack Silberman, our TA Jose and Winston Chou, and thank you Jose and Winston for the ReadMe Templates!
+Big thanks to Professor Jack Silberman, our TA Jose and Winston Chou, and thank you Jose and Winston for the ReadMe Templates!
+And also to Team 12 for helping us out with hardware!

 <!-- CONTACT -->